310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 The costumes required for Halloween Party will also be funded through our hard work.

 We don’t have to pay for anything as long as we do our best, work hard, and perform on stage.

-It’s a pretty good situation.
+It’s a pretty good situation for us.

 However, it *will* end up requiring almost all of your free time, so if it ever seems impossible, please come to me about it.

 We’re still just high school students.
 We aren’t actual full-time workers.

-I can’t tell you that you should use up all your time for work.
+I could never truly declare that you should use up all your time for work.
 Being with your family is also important.

 Think closely about what you yourself are willing to do, and the objectives of your unit…